|Ordered||23 Dec 1939|

 25 Aug 1942

 02.42 hrs, mid Atlantic south of Greenland: HNoMS Eglantine obtained a radar contact when she approached the survivors from the sunken Trolla astern of convoy ONS 122.
 She abandoned rescue operations to investigate the contact, which was U-256, which dived when the area was illuminated with star shells.
 At 02.47 hours, the corvette attempted to drop depth charges, but both throwers misfired and the trap jammed after only one had been dropped.
 This nonetheless proved accurate, and a leaking exhaust vent caused the stern-heavy U-boat to sink to a depth of 200m (656 ft).
-The corvette made two more attacks of eight and ten depth charges respectively, but had to return to the convoy at 02.58 hrs.
+The corvette made two more runs, dropping eight and then ten depth charges, but had to return to the convoy at 02.58 hrs.
 U-256 managed to surface about 30 minutes later but was forced to break off the patrol due to the damage sustained.
 (Sources: ADM reports, KTB U-256)

 2 Sep 1942

 Aircraft attack, aircraft shot down:British Whitley bomber Z9515 (77 Sqn RAF/H, pilot P/O A. Cassie)

 08.30 hrs, Bay of Biscay: the Whitley (misidentified as a Wellington) strafed the inbound U-256 and dropped two or three bombs that fell some 15m (50ft) astern.
 The Germans observed flak hits on the cockpit and saw the aircraft fly off very low leaving a smoke trail.
 Its crew sent an SOS and probably ditched.
 The crew of five was lost.
 U-256 was badly damaged and limped into Lorient the next day; some damage to the deck was apparently caused by one of the aircraft propellers.(Sources: Franks/Zimmerman)

 8 Oct 1943

-03.34 hrs, Bay of Biscay, outbound: British Wellington HF190 (RAF Sqdn 612/J, pilot P/O M.H.
+03.34 hrs, Bay of Biscay, outbound: British Wellington bomber HF190 (612 Sqn RAF/J, pilot P/O M.H.
 Paynter, RAAF) straddled U-256 with six depth charges in a Leigh Light attack.
 The boat dived and escaped unscathed.
 Despite flak damage to the starboard elevator and the tail turret, the Wellington reached base and landed safely.
 (Sources: Franks/Zimmerman)

 16 Nov 1943